-The origination volume for AYTD 2022/23 includes only one quarter, which is not a full academic year
+The origination volume for AYTD 2022/23 includes three quarters, which is not a full academic year

-[#]YoY growth rates of 6.00% in AY 16/17(and earlier) and 6.61% for AYTD 16/17 (and earlier) are calculated based on originations of only those lenders who provided requisite data for YoY calculation, for lack of available historical data.
+[#]YoY growth rates of 6.22% in AY 16/17(and earlier) and 7.90% for AYTD 16/17 (and earlier) are calculated based on originations of only those lenders who provided requisite data for YoY calculation, for lack of available historical data.
 Whereas the subsequent figures include additional lenders whose data may not be included in the previous year's total of \$7.72 B and \$6.58 B.